Ed Williams (footballer)

-Edward Christopher Williams (born 20 July 1995) is an English professional footballer.
+Edward Christopher Williams (born 20 July 1995) is an English professional footballer who plays as a midfielder for Gloucester City.

 Club career

-Born in Cheltenham, Williams spent his early career with Cheltenham Town, Gloucester City and Kidderminster Harriers, before signing for Doncaster Rovers in August 2020.
-He was made available by Doncaster manager Richie Wellens in July 2021, but he returned to the first-team squad in December 2021 by caretaker manager Gary McSheffrey.
+Born in Cheltenham, Williams spent his early career with Cheltenham Town, Bishop's Cleeve, Evesham United, Gloucester City, Cirencester Town and Kidderminster Harriers.
+He combined his non-league career with studying at Hartpury University.

+He signed for Doncaster Rovers in August 2020.
+He was made available for transfer by Doncaster manager Richie Wellens in July 2021, but he returned to the first-team squad in December 2021 following the appointment of caretaker manager Gary McSheffrey.

 He signed on loan for MLS Next Pro club Rochester New York FC in February 2022.
 Following Doncaster's relegation to League Two, Williams was released by the club at the end of the 2021–22 season.
+Williams' move to Rochester became permanent.

+Williams returned to England to join Chippenham Town in March 2023.
+He moved to Swindon Supermarine in August 2023, before returning to Chippenham Town in October 2023.

+In June 2024 he returned to Gloucester City.

 International career

 He has also played for the England C national team.